SACRED HEART AND ST ALDHELM, SHERBORNE

 When attending church services cars may be parked

 - In the car park at the rear of the church, but only in the enclosed area.
 It is helpful if cars are parked nose into the church or the wall opposite i.e. not long-ways.
+Ideally for those less able (blue badge holders) only.

 Also on Saturdays and Sundays - In the road on the South side of Westbury i.e. opposite the church.
-Bill Butters in the SW Business Park also kindly allows use of his spaces there; access is near the station, with the parking itself but a moment’s walk from the church.
+Bill Butters in the SW Business Park also kindly allows use of his spaces there; access is near the railway station, with the parking itself but a moment’s walk from the church.

 HISTORY OF THE PARISH